Kyuchumimo/Pygame-80/README.md

 * TIC-80 friendly
 * Highly customizable (any screen resolution, different screen modes, any number of audio channels)
 * Python as a programming language
-* Practically no memory restrictions regarding the number of assets that can be used (tilesets, spritesheets, music, sfx)
+* Practically no memory restrictions regarding the number of assets that can be used (tilesets, spritesheets, music, sfx, color palette)
 * Expandable with the use of modules and libraries
 * Support of multiple audio and image formats